When Duty Calls: Maintaining Connection During Temporary Relocation

 Children, especially younger ones, are tactile.
 They need physical items to ground them such as:

-• The "Hug Shirt": A t-shirt that smells like the departing parent can provide immense sensory comfort during bedtime.
+• A t-shirt that smells like the departing parent can provide immense sensory comfort during bedtime.

 2. Visual Predictability